transdigiware/blockchain/howto/ibp-console-join-network.md

 In the next step, we will show how to add your peer organization to a consortium hosted by an ordering service in another {{site.data.keyword.blockchainfull_notm}} Platform service instance.
 The tutorial assumes that you have created the ordering service and can follow every step yourself.
 If the ordering service was created in another console, ensure that the ordering service admin follows the steps marked with the blue "tip" box at the top.

 If you followed the Build a network tutorial or if your console already includes the ordering service, you can skip ahead to [Add the peer's organization to the ordering service](/docs/blockchain?topic=blockchain-ibp-console-join-network#ibp-console-join-network-add-org2-local).
-You can then continue with [Step three: Add the peer's organization to an existing channel](/docs/blockchain?topic=blockchain-ibp-console-join-network#ibp-console-join-network-add-channel).
+You can then continue with [Step two: Add the peer's organization to an existing channel](/docs/blockchain?topic=blockchain-ibp-console-join-network#ibp-console-join-network-add-channel).

 ### Export your organization information
 {: #ibp-console-join-network-add-org2-remote}

-To send your MSP to the console where the ordering service was created:

-1. Navigate to the **Organizations** tab.
-You can see the organizations available for export are listed under **Available organizations**.
-Click the **Export** button inside the `Org2 MSP` organization tile to download the JSON configuration file that represents the MSP of the peer organization.
-Note: you must be an admin of the **peer organization**, meaning you have the peer organization admin identity in your Wallet.
-2. Send this file to the ordering service admin in an out of band operation.
+If the ordering service admin does not already have your MSP, export it to them now.

 ### Import the organization definition
 {: #ibp-console-join-network-import-remote-msp}